rgilks/planeo/docs/real-time-camera-movement.md

-# Real-time Camera Movement with Arrow Keys
+# Real-time Camera Movement and Orientation

-**Date:** 2025-05-25
+**Date:** 2025-05-25 (Updated 2025-05-25 for new controls)

 ## Overview

-This document outlines the implementation of real-time camera movement using arrow keys, allowing users to navigate their viewpoint within the 3D scene.
-Changes in camera position are broadcast to other connected users, enabling a shared an interactive experience.
+This document outlines the implementation of real-time camera movement and orientation using keyboard controls.
+Changes in camera position and orientation (yaw) are broadcast to other connected users, enabling a shared interactive experience.
+Mouse look is currently disabled.

 ## Implementation Details